What Are Signs of Autism Spectrum Disorder in Adults?

 Awareness of autism spectrum disorder (ASD) in adults has grown dramatically in recent years, which reflects both an increase in diagnoses and in the public’s understanding that, even late in life, a diagnosis can offer major benefits and relief.
 Learn more about the symptoms of autism in adults here.

-Could You Have Symptoms of Autism in Adults?
+What are Common Signs of Autism in Adults?

-Symptoms of autism occur in three main areas:
+Signs of autism occur in three main areas:

 - Social interactions